Lennie Gallant

 Lennie Gallant, CM is a Canadian singer-songwriter and instrumentalist from Prince Edward Island.
 His music crosses into the folk rock and country music genres, while celebrating the musical heritage of his home province.
 He has been presented with many awards for his performances and songwriting.

 Early life

 Gallant was born in Rustico, Prince Edward Island.

 His nephews Rowen and Caleb Gallant, the sons of his brother Mark, are also musicians associated with the folk band Ten Strings and a Goat Skin.

 Career

 Lennie Gallant began at an early age by playing guitar, harmonica and mandolin in local bands.
-Gallant has released twelve albums (10 in English and 2 in French) of original songs which have won him a host of awards and nominations from the JUNOs, Les Prix Eloizes, and 18 East Coast Music Awards, including 2017 ECMA Entertainer of the Year.
-His double CD of the 22 songs from his multimedia hit production, Searching For Abegweit, which ran for 140 shows, also won him an ECMA.
-He was named Canadian Folk Artist of The Year for 2016 and his song Peter’s Dream was voted one of the Top Ten East Coast Songs of All Time.
+Gallant has released fifteen albums (11 in English and 4 in French) of original songs which have won him a host of awards and nominations from the JUNOs, Les Prix Éloizes, and 19 East Coast Music Awards, including 2017 ECMA Entertainer of the Year.
+His double CD from his multimedia hit production, Searching For Abegweit, which ran for over 200 shows, also won him an ECMA.
+In 2019, his song Peter's Dream was inducted into the Canadian Songwriter's Hall of Fame.